Buy 1 Bottle

 - Powerful antioxidant

-- May help protect bone and joint health through an antioxidant-anti-inflammatory action
+- May help protect bone and joint health through antioxidant and mediating inflammatory action

 - May support cardiovascular health by offering antioxidant protection for blood vessel walls

-- Dislikes unhealthy bacteria, yeasts and viruses in laboratory studies even at low potencies due to the interaction between the unusual combination of olive leaf antioxidants
+- Works to support normal cells in the presence of unhealthy bacteria, yeasts and viruses in laboratory studies even at low potencies due to the interaction between the unusual combination of olive leaf antioxidants

-- Olive leaf is commonly used for nutritional support in individuals with a cold or flu, yeast or viral issue
+- Olive leaf is commonly used for nutritional support in individuals with a cold or flu, yeast or viral issue, as well as during winter months and when traveling

 - Each 250mg capsule supplies a minimum of 43mg to 63mg of Oleuropein